Zulko/easyAI/README.rst

 We obtain ``r=1``, meaning that if both players play perfectly, the first player to play can always win (-1 would have meant always lose), ``d=10``, which means that the wins will be in ten moves (i.e. 5 moves per player) or less, and ``m='3'``, which indicates that the first player's first move should be ``'3'``.

-These computations can be sped up using a transposition table which will store the situations encountered and the best moves for each:
+These computations can be speed up using a transposition table which will store the situations encountered and the best moves for each:

 .. code:: python